 From the pouring rain, we escape into the GUM (Государственный (Главный) Универсальный Магазин).
 This department store was built in 1893.
 It is huge with its 200 stores on three levels spread over 250m versus 88m.
 We buy criminal stories written by B. Akunin in one of the stores.
 I look forward to reading them.

 We have lunch on the terrace under the umbrellas.

 We watch a fairy tale teller with a group of children.
-Very lively she talks about the bandit (разбойник) that, indeed, suddenly appears round the corner.
+Very lively, she talks about the bandit (разбойник) that, indeed, suddenly appears round the corner.
 The kids give him some money (it is a chocolate coin of ten rubles).
-And because this is a good bandit, he does not keep the “money”, but hands it over to me… we all laugh together.
-Russian are excellent at entertaining children, even grown-up tourists enjoy that.
+And, because this is a good bandit, he does not keep the “money”, but hands it over to me… we all laugh together.
+Russians are excellent at entertaining children; even grown-up tourists enjoy that.